AndreaSantarsiero/Movie-Time/README.md

 # 🎬 Movie Time – P2P Netflix Synchronizer with Video Chat

-Movie Time is a Chrome Extension that allows two users to synchronize Netflix playback (play, pause, and seek) and video chat directly peer-to-peer, without any central server, login, or ads.
-It uses WebRTC for real-time communication and synchronization, with Google STUN servers to establish a direct connection through NAT.
+Movie Time is a Chrome Extension that allows two users to watch Netflix together with synchronized playback and built-in video chat over a direct peer-to-peer WebRTC connection.
+There is no central server, no login, and no tracking: audio, video, and sync messages go directly between the two browsers, using public Google STUN servers only for NAT traversal.

 ---------------------------------------------------------------------